7 Smart Steps to Take If Your Chosen ‘Roofing Contractors Near Me’ Mess Up the Job

 Before contacting anyone, take a look at your roofing contract.
 Does it include a workmanship warranty?
 Are timelines and materials clearly outlined?

-Most quality roofers offer some form of coverage that protects your investment.
-If you hired a reputable residential roofing company, check whether they are certified by industry organizations like the Roofing Contractors Association of British Columbia (RCABC), which often requires high standards of accountability and service.
+Most quality roofers usually offer some kind of protection for your investment.
+If you hired a trusted residential roofing company, see if they’re certified by groups like the Roofing Contractors Association of British Columbia (RCABC).
+That kind of certification means they meet strict standards and are serious about doing a good job.

 4. Contact Your Chosen ‘Roofing Contractors Near Me’ Immediately